 Reports and Analytics

 Do you need more than just a spreadsheet?
 Try our reports and analytics feature.
-Create personalised reports by selecting the data that you need and choose the way you want to display the information.
-Not only does the dashboard organise your data in real time, but it also shows all the graphs, figures and charts that you need in just a quick glance.
+Create personalised reports by selecting the data that you need and choosing the way you want to display the information.
+Not only does the dashboard organise your data in real-time, but it also shows all the graphs, figures and charts that you need in just a quick glance.